XXares/TODO/README.md

 #### Evaluation of series popular benchmarks

 We evalutaion the other benchmarks using opencompass .
-Pleaso first set up the environment required by opencompass follows the instruction https://github.com/open-compass/OpenCompass/ and we use the following prompt templates.
+Pleaso first set up the environment required by opencompass follows the instruction of https://github.com/open-compass/OpenCompass/ and we use the following prompt templates.

 | Task            | piqa            | arc-c            | arc-e            | mmlu            | hellaswag            | winogrande           |
 | --------------- | --------------- | ---------------- | ---------------- | --------------- | -------------------- | -------------------- |